LoL DPS items guide - Core equipment for Damage Dealers

 Rapid Firecannon: 30% Attack Speed, 25% Crit Chance, 5% Movement Speed

-Quite similar position to Phantom Dancer.
-Rapid Firecannon is bought more often than the dancer because it provides longer range for basic attacks.
+Quite a similar position to Phantom Dancer.
+Rapid Firecannon is bought more often than the dancer because it provides a longer range for basic attacks.
 Since the shield and movement speed is usually not enough to save AD Carry from demise - Rapid Firecannon can be a better option.
 Every player who starts the game as ranged DPS should know that positioning is the key to win teamfights, and it is exactly, what this item is about.
-Since it provides better range for your attacks you will have more freedom in your positioning and therefore you will be safer than while using Phantom Dancer.
-Works well for champions with relatively short auto-attack range like Kai’sa or Vayne, and for champions who benefit from extended range like Twisted Fate with his gold card (RFC is sometimes used even in AP builds).
+Since it provides a better range for your attacks you will have more freedom in your positioning and therefore you will be safer than while using Phantom Dancer.
+Works well for champions with a relatively short auto-attack range like Kai’sa or Vayne, and for champions who benefit from the extended range like Twisted Fate with his gold card (RFC is sometimes used even in AP builds).

 Runaan's Hurricane: 40% Attack Speed, 25% Crit Chance, 7% Movement Speed

-An item which is designed to help in farming.
+An item that is designed to help in farming.
 Runaan's Hurricane is sold only to ranged champions and should be bought only by AD Carry.
-It adds two additional projectiles to auto attacks, which deal less damage and attack nearby targets.
-Because of that it is a great tool for a quick wave clearing.
+It adds two additional projectiles to auto attacks, which deal with less damage and attack nearby targets.
+Because of that, it is a great tool for a quick wave clearing.
 This item should be bought only if the game is early on and you have time to farm.
-When bought during teamfight phase you might find yourself lacking damage so always be wise and think how you can benefit from this buy.
+When bought during teamfight phase you might find yourself lacking damage so always be wise and think about how you can benefit from this buy.
 It works best on heroes who struggle to farm early on like Twitch.
-Also, beneficial with on-hit builds, where the effect of a basic attacks is spread among three enemies, instead of just one (Kog’Maw, Varus, Twitch, Ashe).
+Also, beneficial with on-hit builds, where the effect of a basic attack is spread among three enemies, instead of just one (Kog’Maw, Varus, Twitch, Ashe).

 Statikk Shiv: 40% Attack Speed, 25% Crit Chance, 5% Movement Speed

 Similar item to Stormrazor, but this one provides Critical Strike and Movement Speed instead of Attack Damage.
 The passive ability gives better AOE on-hit than this of Stormrazor but does not slow enemies.
-All around good choice to improve farming of melee AD champions that rely on crit like Master Yi and Yasuo.
+All around good choice to improve farming of melee AD champions that rely on crits like Master Yi and Yasuo.

 Wit's End: 50% Attack Speed, 50 Magic Resistance, 5% Movement Speed

 Passive: Basic attacks deal bonus magical damage on hit.
-While below 50% health user heals for 33% of damage dealt by this effect .
+While below 50% health user heals for 33% of damage dealt by this effect.